ibilon/testgenjvmandroid/README.md

 ### Using shell script

-Run: `sh build.sh`, this will required the keystore password.
+Run: `sh build.sh`, this will ask for the keystore password.

 ### Manually